Ana Gallum: Legacy

-Another daughter of Gallum ㅡ Abigail Juana, called “Jennie” ㅡ also journeyed to Fernandina, where she and several of Gallum's other children were able to become landowners in their own rights, most of them disappearing from historical record and fully integrating with white society.
-Gallum herself moved to Fernandina from Palatka in 1811 after losing the Wiggins’ plantation due to a lack of agricultural development on the land, and purchased three lots of property for herself and her youngest son, Pedro Cassaly II.
-When Florida eventually became a part of the United States with the Adams–Onís Treaty of 1819, Gallum and her children remained in the newly established state, even as many other freed bondspeople emigrated to Cuba.
-As Spanish law termed the condition of slavery a “changeable legal situation” with little connection to the race or complexion of a bondsperson, Ana Gallum was able to use the Spanish legal system to her advantage to secure a life of moderate wealth for herself, and a far easier life for her children.
+Another daughter of Gallum ㅡ Abigail Juana, called "Jennie" ㅡ also journeyed to Fernandina, where she and several of Gallum's other children were able to become landowners, most of them disappearing from historical record and fully integrating with white society.
+Gallum herself moved to Fernandina from Palatka in 1811 after losing the Wiggins' plantation due to a lack of agricultural development on the land and purchased three lots of property for herself and her youngest son, Pedro Cassaly II.
+When Florida eventually became a part of the United States with the Adams–Onís Treaty of 1819, Gallum and her children remained in the newly established state, while many other freed bondspeople emigrated to Cuba.
+As Spanish law termed the condition of slavery a "changeable legal situation" with little connection to the race or complexion of a bondsperson, Ana Gallum was able to use the Spanish legal system to her advantage to secure a life of moderate wealth for herself, and a far easier life for her children.